Can I buy an Introductory Flight Voucher for someone else?

-Although there is no age limit as such on taking Trial Lessons, young people must be old enough to accept instruction and tall enough to see out of the glider.
+Although there is no age limit as such on taking Introductory Flights, young people must be old enough to accept instruction and tall enough to see out of the glider.
 An indemnity form must be completed before any flight, signed by a parent or legal guardian of any person under 18 years of age.
 Please avoid alcohol before your flight.

 For older people, getting in and out of a glider is like getting in and out of a bath unaided.
-Remember, you’ll also be wearing a parachute (like a rucksack weighing 8-10lb) so if you think you can do this, no problem.
+Remember, you’ll also be wearing a parachute (like a rucksack weighing 8-10lb) so if you can do this, you will have no problem.

 Am I too tall or heavy?

-Any pilot will tell you it is important to reach the rudder pedals.
+Any pilot will tell you it is important to be able to reach the rudder pedals.
 Generally speaking if you are taller than 1.42m you should be able to reach.
 However, if you are taller than 1.88m you may not fit inside the canopy.
 Also worth considering is your weight.
-Ballast can usually be added for people who weigh up to 8 stone/112lbs or 50kg, but you may not be able to fly if you weigh more than 17 stone/108 kg.
+Ballast can usually be added for people who weigh under 8 stone/112lbs /50kg, but you may not be able to fly if you weigh more than 17 stone/108 kg.

 Can I fly if I have a disability or handicap?

 If in doubt about health or you have a physical handicap, consult your doctor or contact us for further guidance.
-In the past we have successfully taught deaf people to fly and currently have members who are registered disabled flying solo.
+In the past we have successfully taught deaf people to fly and currently have disabled members who fly solo.